gauskxhaganth/crimsonspells/README.md

 All scripts in this repo are for educational purposes only.
 The crimsonspells and [me](https://github.com/gauskxhaganth) as an author takes no responsibility for unintended consequences.
-Test responsibly — always summon your scripts inside a virtual machine.
+Test responsibly — always summon your scripts inside your testlab/vm, not on your main-machine.

 ---